tgrohens/evotsc/README.md

 ## ALIFE21 submission

-The exact code used for the simulations in the Alife21 paper, as well as the Jupyter notebooks analyzing the resulting data, can be found at 30403808.
+The exact code used for the simulations in the Alife21 paper, as well as the Jupyter notebooks analyzing the resulting data, can be found in the [alife-model](https://gitlab.inria.fr/tgrohens/evotsc/-/tree/alife-model) branch.